TurtleEngr/libre-bib/CONTRIBUTING.md

   git-flow tool.

 - If others want to contribute, I'll try to follow the"Github-flow" style.
 It'll work fine for a small group.
-Fork the repository, create a feature branch, from the "develop" branch, with your changes.
+You: fork the repository, create a feature branch, from the "develop" branch, with your changes.
 Then, do a pull request for a merge.
 See:
   [GitHub-flow](https://docs.github.com/en/get-started/quickstart/github-flow)

 - "main" is *only* for stable releases.
-Never commit directly to "main".
+I never commit directly to "main".

 - "develop" is the primary branch for development changes.
 Start there, not "main".

+## Pull-Requests

+- For pull requests use the [pull request template](.github/pull_request_template.md)

+* Include an issue number in your pull request.
+If you don't have an issue, then go back and create one, giving details.
+In other-words the commit messages are not enough--the issues help track the "why" behind changes.

+* You have setup your build env **make build-setup**

+* You have run **make install**.
+For now that installs to /opt/libre-bib/ and "make check" is done against that.
+In the future this will install to test/.

+* You have followed the Coding Convention.

+* You have made a "feature" branch from develop and that is what I'll pull in, check, then merge to develop.

-## Some details
+## Coding Convention

 - Mainly follow the naming convention and code formatting style that you see.

-- The naming convention is CamelCase, with leading lower case letters that give clues about the "scope" of a variable.
+- The **naming convention** is CamelCase, with leading lower case letters that give clues about the "scope" of a variable.

   ```